 It’s up to you!

-Studying for a master’s degree seldom comes cheap.
+Studying for a postgraduate degree seldom comes cheap.
 But it is an investment in your future – which can lead to greater salaries and new opportunities further down the road.
-Nevertheless, exceedingly high master’s costs could put you off studying in one country or make another more attractive.
+Nevertheless, exceedingly high master’s and PhD fees in UK could put you off studying in one country or make another more attractive.

 Generally, postgraduate tuition fees are set by the university, not the government, across all English-speaking countries.
 Therefore, costs can differ widely and depend on the course in question.
 Master’s in the Arts and Humanities tend to be cheaper than Science-based programmes – subjects like Medicine and Veterinary Science could be even higher.